Father says son moved to Hawaii to fly tour helicopters

-He says it was his son’s dream to live in Hawaii and pilot helicopter tours.
+Joseph Berridge, who moved from Albuquerque to Honolulu, was the pilot of a four-seat Robinson R44 aircraft that crashed Monday morning on a residential two-lane road in Kailua, his father, Bobby Berridge, told The Associated Press from Garfield, New Mexico, where his son grew up on a 250-acre (101-hectare) farm.

-Officials say all three people onboard the tour helicopter died Monday when it crashed on a residential street in Kailua, a Honolulu suburb.
+“It was always my son’s dream to go to Hawaii and fly tours for a couple of years,” Bobby Berridge said.
+His son’s girlfriend and dog were preparing to join him.

 The Honolulu medical examiner’s office hasn’t released the names of those who died.
+The Visitor Aloha Society of Hawaii, which helps tourists, told Hawaii News Now one passenger was from Australia and another was visiting from the U.S. mainland.

 Bobby Berridge says his son’s employer, Novictor Helicopters, contacted his son’s girlfriend about the crash.
 CEO and chief pilot Nicole Vandelaar declined to confirm the pilot’s name.